 These are the ones that have a lot of free content and very good resources.
 Also, Malcolm Booden and Michael Zsiga started blogs and podcasts and when they increase the number of resources I will update this post.
 Hope to see more from them too.
 If you follow other blogs, or podcast which you think is useful, share your comment.

 Just an hour ago, I published a post on MPLS Traffic Engineering.
-I wanted to use one of my topologies, thus typed on Google ‘ Orhan Ergun MPLS Traffic Engineering ‘ and realised that at least two websites, copied and pasted my entire MPLS Traffic Engineering series on their websites.
-Please, at least, next time, ask a permission.
+I wanted to use one of my topologies, thus typed on Google ‘ Orhan Ergun MPLS Traffic Engineering ‘ and realized that at least two websites, copied and pasted my entire MPLS Traffic Engineering series on their websites.
+Please, at least, next time, ask permission.

 I like to share my thoughts, most of the time freely but your action badly affect my websites rankings so people can't find these materials when they search on search engines.
 I complaint about this because, I know, this is not happening only to me but to some of the websites which I listed above as well.
 Ask a permission, it is good for everyone (Game Theory !)